 Place prepared meat in oven roaster or casserole dish.

 6 cloves garlic, chopped

 1/4 tsp crushed red peppers

-3 fresh basil leaves or 1 tsp dried basil
+6 fresh torn basil leaves or 1 tsp dried basil

-2 - 28 oz can Italian plum tomatoes, chopped
+2 - 28 oz can Italian plum tomatoes, crushed or pureed

 1 tsp salt

 2 sprigs fresh rosemary (remove before serving)

 1 - 1/4 cup grated mozzarella cheese or 4 Italian cheese blend

 Fresh italian parsley to garnish on top